State Opens Monoclonal Antibody Treatment Centers In Hudson, Tampa

 Here's a list of the sites and their hours:

-Ormond Beach Senior Center and Neighborhood Dining Site, 351 Andrews Street, Ormond Beach
+- Volusia County, Ormond Beach Senior Center and Neighborhood Dining Site, 351 Andrews St., Ormond Beach.
+Hours: 7 days a week, 9 a.m. - 5 p.m.